Running Eagle: Early life

 Running Eagle was oldest among her siblings and was residing in Southern Alberta, Canada.
 She was also known as "Brown Weasel Woman."
 She was born into the Piikáni Piegan Tribe of the Blackfeet Nation.
-Running Eagle had two sisters and two brothers.
+Running Eagle had three younger sisters and two brothers.
 As a child, she preferred to play with boys rather than girls, and at age 12, she began to wear boys' clothing.

 Her father taught her the same things he taught her brothers, even though it was against her mother's wishes.
 Running Eagle's father was an important warrior and taught her how to hunt and fight.
 It was not long before she began to go on hunting expeditions to shoot buffalo.

 During a hunting expedition, the group was attacked by the Assiniboine, an enemy tribe.
 As the hunting party fled, her father's horse was shot.
 When Running Eagle saw this, she raced straight into enemy fire.
 She dropped the fresh meat she was carrying and pulled her father onto her horse, saving his life.
 After this victory, she was celebrated and allowed to sing the Victory Song, and a Scalp Dance was done in her honor.
 Although many celebrated her victory, there were those who shunned her behavior.
 Some of the tribe worried that the other women would follow her lead and leave their duties as wives.

-Running Eagle's mother's health started to fail; after that her father died in a battle against the Crows.
+Running Eagle's mother's health started to fail; after that her father died in a battle against the Crow.
 When her mother heard of this, she succumbed to her illness, leaving Running Eagle, the eldest child, in charge of the family.
 She did not like life as a caretaker, so after a while, she took a widow into her home to care for her siblings and do the housework.